 - 1) defining the semantics of a concurrent programming language

 - 2) data-race freedom

 - 3) soundness of compiler optimisations

-- 4) an in-depth look at C11/C++11

 - 1. how to code low-level concurrent datastructures - 2. how to build concurrency testing and verification tools - 3. how to specify and test multiprocessors - 4. how to design and express high-level language definitions - 5. to discover some ugly monsters still lurking in your multiprocessor / your favorite programming language (despite a lot of efforts)